 - Cult Classic: While not widely known outside the public eye, the series has a small but passionate following.

-- Game Breaker: The Nuclear Knights in the first game's multiplayer mode.
-They use Goliaths exclusively, and each one of them has a nuke onboard.
+- The Nuclear Knights in the first game's multiplayer mode.
+They use Goliaths exclusively, and each one of them starts with a nuke onboard.
 The second game unsurprisingly replaced them with the "Cold Warriors", who have a more diverse (read: weaker) selection of tanks and only occasionally spawn with a Nuke.

 - Most Wonderful Sound: NUKE DEPLOYED. *CLUNK* *CLUNK*